 But the best translated website is useless if it doesn’t rank in the target market.
 Businesses are increasingly realizing that their foreign language content needs to be optimized with local search engines and user habits in mind.

-What many of them don’t know is that optimizing content means more than incorporating relevant keywords.
+What many of them don’t know is that an effective SEO strategy requires more than incorporating relevant keywords.
 Today’s search algorithms are looking for unique content that answers readers’ questions.
 The following article lays out the requirements for optimized translations – and the skills required to create them.

 SEO translations are transcreations